vicoslab/ccc-deployment/README.md

 - [x] prometheus export for monitoring of the HW (for CPU and GPU - GPU utilization, temperature, etc)
 - [x] users can provide custom settings inside of the containers by editing ~/.containers/<STACK_NAME>.yml file
 - [x] compute-container-nightwatch that monitors ~/.containers/<STACK_NAME>.yml files and redeploys them using ansible-pull
+- [x] constraining to specific GPUs based on device groups and user group

 ## TODO list:

 - [ ] enable of redirection of container loging output to the user
-- [ ] enable limitation of containers to specific GPUs (need to wait for ansible support first)